abrusebas1997/makeutility/README.md

 * [gopdf](https://github.com/jung-kurt/gofpdf) - to open a pdf file
 * [time](https://golang.org/pkg/time/) - to get exact time when it was generated
-* [sign svg] (https://willowsystems.github.io/jSignature/#/demo/) - To create sign on svg, easier way to use it in golang
+* [sign-svg] (https://willowsystems.github.io/jSignature/#/demo/) - To create sign on svg, easier way to use it in golang

 ## Authors